 Need a way to earn your degree while still keeping your day job?
 You’ve probably considered enrolling in an online school.
 Many of today’s online colleges and universities have earned solid reputations with public and private-sector employers.
 Since online education isn’t the same at all universities, you’ll want to carefully consider your chosen online school.
+You have probably asked yourself – are online schools respected?
 Here are five signs that an online school is respected.

 Many modern students look for schools that are less about on-campus socials and more about learning skills that’ll help to further their career aspirations.
 From online students who are on a well-worn path towards an industry like medicine to those crafting a degree to highlight the skills they already have, students turn to schools to extend their abilities.
 Exceptional online colleges and universities display academic rigor in their standards, teaching tools, and student achievement.